hutchcodes/hutchcodes.github.io/_posts/2016/2016-12-05-azure-search-for-jekyll.md

 date: 2016-12-05
 published: true
 codeproject: true
+twitterdescs: I added Azure Search to my static site built with Jekyll through the use of Azure Functions.
+Best part, **it's free***.
+twitterimage:
 ---

 I added Azure Search to my static site built with Jekyll through the use of Azure Functions.
 Best part, **it's free***.